Features Introduced in 2019

 External Alert Investigation in Cortex XDR

 To provide you with a more complete and detailed picture of the activity involved in an incident, you can now investigate alerts from external sources in Cortex XDR.
 Setting up Cortex XDR to receive alerts from an external source is easy.
 You simply set up a syslog collector and configure your alert source to forward alerts (in CEF format) to the syslog collector.
 You can also ingest alerts from external sources using the Cortex XDR API.
-If you use Cortex XDR Analytics for Check Point firewall logs, Cortex XDR automatically maps fields for Check Point firewall alerts.
-However for other external alert sources, you must map required fields to the Cortex XDR format.
+To view the external alerts in Cortex XDR, you must map required fields to the Cortex XDR format.
 Cortex XDR can then stitch the alerts it receives from any external source with relevant log data such as endpoint and user data.
 These alerts are available in your incidents, alerts tables, and Causality view.

 Cortex XDR Analytics for Check Point Firewall Logs